nextcloud/dashboard/README.md

   of user-group 'News'

 - this user-group is hardcoded in following files:
-  ./dashboard/lib/Controller/AnnouncementController.php
-  ./dashboard/lib/Controller/PageController.php
+  `./dashboard/lib/Controller/AnnouncementController.php`
+  and
+  `./dashboard/lib/Controller/PageController.php`

-- an disabled dashboard section in the advanced admin settings should have a unique position number, even if it should not displayed (don't use a position number several times)
+- an disabled dashboard section in the advanced admin settings should have a unique placement number, even if it should not displayed (don't use a placement number several times)

 ## Todo